Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Introduction

-When the state equation of the optimal control problem is an infinite dimensional stochastic evolution equation, the related HJB is of second order and infinite dimensional.
-The verification theorem depends on the way the HJB is settled; the simplest procedure consists in considering the \emph{regular case} where the solution is assumed to have all the regularity needed to give meaning to all the terms appearing in the HJB.
-For defining weaker solutions (the HJB does not admit a regular solution in general) in the literature there are several possibilities, the various approaches being classified as follows. \begin{itemize} \item[] \emph{Strong solutions}: in this approach, first introduced in \cite{BarbuDaPrato83book}, the solution is defined as a proper limit of solutions of regularized problems.
-Verification results in this framework are given for example in \cite{Gozzi96} and \cite{GozziRouy96}, see \cite{Cerrai01, Cerrai01-40} for the reaction-diffusion case. \item[] \emph{Viscosity solutions}: in this case the solution is defined using test functions that locally ``touch'' the candidate solution.
-The viscosity solution approach was first adapted to the second order Hamilton Jacobi equation in Hilbert space in \cite{Lions83I,Lions83II,Lions83III} and then, for the ``unbounded'' case (i.e. including the unbounded operator $A$ appearing in (\ref{eq:HJB})) in \cite{Swiech94}.
+\begin{itemize} \item[] \emph{Strong solutions}: in this approach, first introduced in \cite{BarbuDaPrato83book}, the solution is defined as a proper limit of solutions of regularized problems.
+Verification results in this framework are given for example in \cite{Gozzi96} and \cite{GozziRouy96}, see \cite{Cerrai01, Cerrai01-40}, for the reaction-diffusion case. \item[] \emph{Viscosity solutions}: in this case the solution is defined using test functions that locally ``touch'' the candidate solution.
+The viscosity solution approach was first adapted to the second order Hamilton Jacobi equation in Hilbert space in \cite{Lions83I,Lions83II,Lions83III} and then, for the ``unbounded'' case (i.e. including the unbounded operator $A$ appearing in \eqref{eq:SPDEIntro}) in \cite{Swiech94}.
 As far as we know, differently from the finite-dimensional case there are no verification theorems available for the infinite-dimensional case. \item[] \emph{$L^2_{\mu}$ approach}: it was introduced in \cite{Ahmed03,GoldysGozzi06}, see also \cite{ChowMenaldi97, Ahmed01}.
 In this case the value function is found in the space $L^2_{\mu}(H)$, where $\mu$ is an invariant measure for an associated uncontrolled process.
-The paper \cite{GoldysGozzi06} contains as well an excellent literature survey. \item[] \emph{Backward approach}: it can be applied when the mild solution of the HJB can be represented using the solution of a forward-backward system and allows to find an optimal control in feedback form.
-It was introduced in \cite{Quenez97} and developed in \cite{FuhrmanTessitore02-ann, FuTe-ell, FuHuTe-quadr}, see \cite{DeFuTe, FuhrmanMasieroTessitore11} for other particular cases. \end{itemize}
+The paper \cite{GoldysGozzi06} contains as well an excellent literature survey. \item[] \emph{Backward approach}: it can be applied when the mild solution of the HJB can be represented using the solution of a forward-backward system and makes it possible to find an optimal control in feedback form.
+It was introduced in \cite{Quenez97} and developed in \cite{FuHuTe-quadr, FuhrmanTessitore02-ann, FuTe-ell}, see \cite{DeFuTe, FuhrmanMasieroTessitore11} for other particular cases. \end{itemize}

 The method we use in the present work to prove the verification theorem does not belong to any of the previous categories even if we use a strong solution approach to define the solution of the HJB.
 In the sequel of this introduction, we will be more precise.